 Minimum Viable Products (MVPs) are now a popular approach for product development.
-Developing an MVP comes with a set of challenges, least of all the challenge designers face – how to design User Experience (UX) for an MVP?
+Developing an MVP comes with a set of challenges, least of all the challenge designers face—how to design User Experience (UX) of an MVP?

 User Experience is an outcome of certain processes that produce a product, which follows the user experience.
 Thinking about user experience at the MVP development stage can be hard because business, user and technical requirements may still be in flux yet.
 In this situation, the conventional design processes present stumbling blocks that designers need to negotiate their way around in order to succeed.

 There are a few practical tips that designers can follow for designing UX of MVPs:

 - Use Design Sprints for discovery and definition

 - Use Rapid Prototyping to create several lo-fi prototypes

 - Leverage Design Systems and Patterns

 Use Design Sprints for Discovery and Definition, not Designs

 Design Sprints are a popular methodology that lends itself easily to MVP design.
 Adopted from Design Thinking, Lean, and Agile, the Sprint emphasizes quick upfront research, rapid prototyping and testing done in iterative cycles.

 However, by itself, a design sprint is an overly simplistic approach and works only for simple products.
 In reality, the product we create, even when they are MVPs, can get quite complex.
 But forgoing design sprints is not recommended.
 Instead, design sprints should be used as a collaborative design tool.